When should I keep my child at home?

 Meningitis is an inflammation of the covering of the brain and spinal cord.
 It can be caused by viruses, parasites, fungi, and bacteria.
 Viral meningitis is the most common and the least serious.
 Bacterial meningitis is the most common form of serious bacterial infection with the potential for serious, long-term complications.
-It is an uncommon disease, but requires urgent treatment with antibiotics to prevent permanent damage or death.
+It is an uncommon disease but requires urgent treatment with antibiotics to prevent permanent damage or death.

 Children (over 1-year-old) and adults with meningitis may have a severe headache, high temperature, vomiting, sensitivity to bright lights, neck stiffness, and drowsiness or confusion.
 In both children and adults, there may be a rash of tiny, red-purple spots.
 These can occur anywhere on the body.

 The diagnosis of bacterial meningitis is based on a combination of symptoms and laboratory results.

 If it is diagnosed early and treated promptly, the majority of people make a complete recovery.
 If left untreated or treatment is delayed, bacterial meningitis can be fatal or a person may be left with a permanent disability.